Didanu: Etymology

 The name Didanu (Ditanu) is presumed to share its origin with a variety of terms in Semitic languages derived from the root ddn or dtn, variously used as designations of tribes, toponyms, names of mythical ancestors and possibly of mythical animals.
 Attested examples include terms such Tidnu, Tidanum, Tidnum and Tidan.
-Gianni Marchesi anglicizes it as “Tidneans” as a term referring to a group of people.
-It has been suggested that all of these words were related to the word didānu (ditānu), variously interpreted as bison, aurochs, or possibly a mythical animal, though this remains uncertain.
-It has been argued that the animal might have functioned as a symbol of an Amorite clan which subsequently came to be designated by its name.
-Another view is that the name Ditanu and other related terms are cognates of the Akkadian word datnu, “warlike”.
+Gianni Marchesi anglicizes it as "Tidneans" as a term referring to a group of people.
+It has been suggested that all of these terms were related to didānu (ditānu), referring to an animal variously interpreted as bison, aurochs, or possibly a mythical creature, though this remains uncertain.
+It has been argued that the didānu might have functioned as an animal symbol of an Amorite clan which subsequently came to be designated by its name.
+Another view is that the name Ditanu and other related terms are cognates of the Akkadian word datnu, "warlike".

-Most references to Tidnum occur in texts written in Sumerian from between the late third millennium BCE and the end of the Old Babylonian period.
-The oldest example where the term certainly occurs as a label referring to a group of people or a polity is an inscription of Gudea, though it might already be present as a toponym in texts from Fara, Abu Salabikh and Ebla.
-The youngest attestation which can be dated with certainty is a reference in the Nippur Lament.
-Inscriptions from the Ur III period use the term Tidnum and its variants in parallel with other words referring to Amorites, one example being a reference to a wall constructed during the reign of Shu-Sin, referred to as the “Fender of Tidnim/Datnim” (mu-ri-iq ti-id-ni-im/ti-da-nim/da-at-ni-im) in Akkadian and as the “Mardu Wall” (BAD3 MAR.DU2) in Sumerian.
+The form Tidnum occurs mostly in texts written in Sumerian from between the late third millennium BCE and the end of the Old Babylonian period.
+The oldest unambiguous example where the term occurs as a label referring to a group of people or a polity is an inscription of Gudea, though it might already be present as a toponym in Early Dynastic texts from Fara, Abu Salabikh and Ebla.
+The youngest attestation which can be dated with certainty has been identified in the Nippur Lament.
+Inscriptions from the Ur III period use the term Tidnum and its variants in parallel with other words referring to Amorites, one example being a reference to a wall constructed during the reign of Shu-Sin, referred to as the "Fender of Tidnim/Datnim" (mu-ri-iq ti-id-ni-im/ti-da-nim/da-at-ni-im) in Akkadian and as the "Mardu Wall" (BAD3 MAR.DU2) in Sumerian.
 However, an earlier administrative text from Ebla differentiates between Amorites and DA-DA-nu, possibly an early variant of Tidnum.
-Based on another inscription of Shu-Sin, it is presumed that the latter label was more specific, and designated just one group among people referred to as Amorites in Mesopotamia.
+Based on another inscription of Shu-Sin, it is presumed that the latter label was more specific, and designated just one group among people referred to as Amorites in lower Mesopotamia.
 Presumably, they inhabited the steppes in Northern Mesopotamia or in a part of Syria.
 Proposed locations associated with them include areas around Jebel Hamrin, Jebel Bishri or Jebel Abdel Aziz.
 It is possible that multiple of these proposals are correct, and the area inhabited by them changed across time.
 After the Ur III period the term seemingly never refers to a contemporary polity or ethnic group, and is restricted to literary texts.
-Only a single inscription can be attributed to a Tidnean, a dedication to the goddess Belet-Šuḫnir discovered in the proximity of modern Kirkuk whose author refers to himself as “Ammîštamar, son of Didaniyum”.
+Only a single inscription can be attributed to a Tidnean, a dedication to the goddess Belet-Šuḫnir discovered in the proximity of modern Kirkuk whose author refers to himself as "Ammîštamar, son of Didaniyum".
 By the late Bronze Age, the term functioned only as the name of a mythical royal ancestor, who is agreed to not be a historical figure.